JuliaLinearAlgebra/MatrixDepot.jl/doc/regu.rst

    \int_{0}^1 K(s,t) f(t) dt = g(s), \quad 0 \leq s \leq 1,

-where :math:`g` and :math:`K` are known functions and :math:`f` is the unknown solution.
+where :math:`g` and :math:`K` (called kernel) are known functions and :math:`f` is the unknown solution.
 This is a classical example of a linear ill-posed problem, i.e., an arbitrary small perturbation of the data can cause an arbitrarily large perturbation of the solution.
 For example, in computerized tomography, :math:`K` is an X-ray source, :math:`f` is the object being scanned, and :math:`g` is the measured damping of the X-rays.
 The goal here is to reconstruct the scanned object from information about the locations of the X-ray sources and measurements of their damping.

 After discretizations (by the quadrature method or the Galerkin method), we obtain a linear system of equations :math:`Ax=b`.
 The